microsoft/dstoolkit-genai-shap/README.md

 ---

-Generative AI SHAP (GAISHAP) is a python library that supports the creation of explanations to the metrics obtained for solutions based on LLMs (Large Language Models) or SLMs (Small Language Models).
+Generative AI SHAP (GenAISHAP) is a python library that supports the creation of explanations to the metrics obtained for solutions based on LLMs (Large Language Models) or SLMs (Small Language Models).

 When building an LLM-or-SLM based solution one of the first challenges is how to measure the quality of the responses from the "Agent".
 Here, libraries like  [RAGAS](https://github.com/explodinggradients/ragas) or [promptflow](https://github.com/microsoft/promptflow) help on the evaluation of the quality of the solution by using metrics like **faithfulness**, **groundedness**, **context precision**, **context recall**, among others.